wlabatey/computer_networking_a_top_down_approach/assignments/08_distance_vector_routing/README.md

-    initializing the distance table, and any other data structures needed by your node 0 routines, it should then send its directly-connected neighbors (in this case, 1, 2 and 3) the cost of it minimum cost paths to all other network nodes.
+    initializing the distance table, and any other data structures needed by your node 0 routines, it should then send its directly-connected neighbors (in this case, 1, 2 and 3) the cost of its minimum cost paths to all other network nodes.
 This minimum cost information is sent to neighboring nodes in a *routing packet* by calling the routine `tolayer2()`, as described below.
 The format of the routing packet is also described below.